9: Biohydrogen - An Introduction

 Indirect Biophotolysis

-This process bypasses the damaging effects of O2 on hydrogenase by being carried out in the absence of O2 using fermentation to provide electrons for the hydrogenase reduction of 2H+ to H2.
+This process bypasses the damaging effects of O2 on hydrogenase by being carried out in the absence of O2, using fermentation to provide electrons for the hydrogenase reduction of 2H+ to H2.
 Photosynthesis is required to make the carbohydrates necessary for fermentation.
 Glucose can then be oxidized anaerobically (in the dark to avoid O2 formation from photosynthesis) to form pyruvate through the glycolytic pathway.
-Pyruvate can then be oxidatively decarboxylated through the pyruvate:ferredoxin oxioreductase (PFR) as ferredoxin gets reduced.
+Pyruvate can then be oxidatively decarboxylated via pyruvate:ferredoxin oxioreductase (PFR) as ferredoxin is reduced.
 It then passes its electrons on through hydrogenase to produce H2.
-The pathway is illustrated in the top/right parts of the above figure and the reaction diagram in Figure \(\PageIndex{7}\) below.
+The pathway is illustrated in the top/right parts of the above figure, and the reaction diagram in Figure \(\PageIndex{7}\) below.

 Figure \(\PageIndex{7}\): Model of fermentative pathways involved in dark anaerobic H2 production in C. reinhardtii.
 Proteins are shown as ovals.
 Photosynthetic ferredoxin (PETF).
 Jens Noth et al., Journal of Biological Chemistry, 288 (2013). https://doi.org/10.1074/jbc.M112.429985.
 Creative Commons license.

-Glucose and some amino acids can be converted into pyruvate, a substrate for PFR1 in the single-cell algae C. reinhardtii.
-PFR1 converts pyruvate to acetyl-CoA and CO2 with the electrons that reduce ferredoxin.
-The reduced FDX2 passes electrons through hydrogenase (HYDA1) to form H2.
+Glucose and some amino acids can be converted into pyruvate, a substrate for PFR1 in the single-cell alga C. reinhardtii.
+PFR1 converts pyruvate to acetyl-CoA and CO2, using the electrons to reduce ferredoxin.
+The reduced FDX2 passes electrons to hydrogenase (HYDA1), forming H2.

 Another enzyme used to continue fermentation, pyruvate:formate lyase (PFL1), converts pyruvate to formate and acetyl-CoA, which can be metabolized further to acetate and ethanol.
-A shift to pyruvate oxidation to PFR1 occurs if PFL1 is mutated or in long-term anoxic conditions.
+A shift to pyruvate oxidation via PFR1 occurs when PFL1 is mutated or under long-term anoxic conditions.

 The key enzyme, pyruvate:ferredoxin oxioreductase(PFR), uses thiamine pyrophosphate (TPP) as a cofactor for the oxidative decarboxylation of the α-keto acid pyruvate, as expected.
 Figure \(\PageIndex{8}\) shows an interactive iCn3D modelof the pyruvate ferredoxin oxidoreductase (PFOR) from Desulfocurvibacter africanus in anaerobic conditions (7PLM).